rgaiacs/rse-podman-tutorial/source/install.rst

 4. On the GNU/Linux remote machine, start and enable the SSH server.

-5. Copy the SSH key to ``~/.ssh/authorized_keys`` from the GNU/Linux remote machine.
+5. Copy the SSH key to ``~/.ssh/authorized_keys`` of the GNU/Linux remote machine.

-6. Test the SSH connection from the Windows machien to the GNU/Linux remote machine.
+6. Test the SSH connection from the Windows machine to the GNU/Linux remote machine.

 7. On the GNU/Linux remote machine, enable Podman's socket.